 With different stalls offering “Zothu” and “Thutse” (local alcoholic beverages made of rice) and the authentic food of the all the sixteen major tribes of Nagaland, Kisama offers a plethora of options for foodies and of course to bibulous like me to start with.

-The Rock Contest, the Music Festival, the Hornbill Night Bazaar and many other activities kept the nights alive and young.
+The Rock Contest, the Music Festival, the Hornbill Festival Night Bazaar, and many other activities kept the nights alive and young.
 But it’s always a good idea to visit Kisama early in the day because there’s just so much to see and do.

 Other than a dedicated stall for each tribe, a common performance area, there is a war museum, a massive horticulture display, and much more.

-We dedicated our entire day to the Hornbill Festival, savored our senses with lovely performances and exotic Naga food and left Kisama around 7 in the evening — as we were staying in Kohima (again, a long drive back, thanks to the unrealistic traffic congestion).
-The traffic at the entry & exit of Kohima (towards Kisama) can be brutal during the Hornbill, and can sometimes take as long as two hours to clear, so plan accordingly.
+We dedicated our entire day to the Hornbill Festival (keeping places to visit in Kohima for the next day) savoured our senses with lovely performances and exotic Naga food and left Kisama around 7 in the evening — as we were staying in Kohima.
+Again, a long drive back, thanks to the unrealistic traffic congestion, brought back the tiresome memory of Kohima to Kishama morning ride.

 Tip: Contrary to what many people believe, the actual site of Hornbill festival is located at about a 20-minute drive from Kohima (if the traffic isn’t brutal) in the Kisama Heritage Village.
-And those not bitten by the idea of staying in the capital city of Kohima, should consider staying in the town of Kigwema (the next village at only a walking distance from Kisama) to avoid bleeding unnecessary time in the traffic.
+And those not bitten by the idea of staying in the capital city of Kohima should consider staying in the town of Kigwema (the next village at only a walking distance from Kisama) to avoid bleeding unnecessary time in the traffic.
 Compared to Kisama, which more or less offers a crowded and bustling city experience, Kigwema is, moreover, less-crowded, laid back and provides all necessary comforts for a tourist.
 And one place I can particularly recommend in Kigwema — where I ended up staying after my blog-trip — is Vicha Homestay (very suitable for budget travellers).

-Dedicated to soldiers of the 2nd British division of the Allied Forces who lost their lives at Kohima in the Second World War, the cemetery contains a total of 1420 Commonwealth burials in addition to 917 Indian soldiers — Hindus, Muslims and Sikhs who were cremated as per their faith.
+Dedicated to soldiers of the 2nd British division of the Allied Forces who lost their lives at Kohima in the Second World War, the cemetery contains a total of 1420 Commonwealth burials in addition to 917 Indian soldiers — Hindus, Muslims, and Sikhs who were cremated as per their faith.